Shell Simulator

 As mentioned above, the child would send the signal to the parent when it exit.
 The default action of the parent is to ignore it.
 When the user uses Ctrl+c, the process would get a SIGINT signal and the process would be terminated.
 What if we don't want the process to terminate right now since a child of it is running in the background?
 What if we are reading a file and we want the process to terminate after finish reading?

-We can block the signal until we finish what we want to do!
-When we finish, we can just unblock using sigprocmask to set the mask back to what it was.
+to set the mask back to what it was.
 One thing that needs to be noticed is that when the signal, let's say SIGINT, is blocked, and during it was blocked, a user triggers SIGINT twice, so SIGINT is sent two times.
 After we unblock SIGINT, only one SIGINT will be received.

-use sigprocmask to set which signal to block, and unblock it.
+to set which signal to block, and unblock it.

 sigemptyset(&mask);